Secure CheckoutPersonal information is secured with SSL technology.

 16. Psychopathic Personalities and Violent Extremism

-17. Psychopathy in White-collar Crime
+17. Psychopathy and Corporate Crime

-19. Psychopathy in Animal Cruelty Offenders
+19. Psychopathy and Animal Cruelty Offenders

 20. Treatment of Psychopathic Offenders: A Review of Research, Past, and Current Practice